Dylan (1973 album): "Mr. Bojangles"

 "Mr. Bojangles" was written by American country musician Jerry Jeff Walker in 1968 and recorded in 1970 by Dylan during the sessions for New Morning.
 It tells the story of a homeless street performer that Walker had met in a New Orleans jail whilst imprisoned for public intoxication who used the moniker "Mr. Bojangles", likely taken from Bill 'Bojangles' Robinson.
 "Mr. Bojangles" and his cellmates conversed on many topics, at some point landing on the death of his dog who had become his only companion whilst travelling around the country.
 As the mood in the cell dampened, someone in the cell asked for something to lighten the mood, at which point "Mr. Bojangles" performed a tap dance.

 "Mary Ann"

 "Mary Ann" is a folk song originating from at least as far back as the ethnomusicology of Marius Barbeau, a Canadian folklorist, and perhaps as far back as the mid 19th century.
 It describes the parting of a man from his love, "Mary Ann", to faraway at sea.

 "Big Yellow Taxi"

 "Big Yellow Taxi" is a song written by Joni Mitchell in 1970, released originally on the album Ladies of the Canyon, reaching the top 20 in Canada, Australia and the UK and peaking at No. 67 in the United States.
 It is known famously as an early environmentalist song, with lyrics against consumerism and urban sprawl.
-In contrast, Dylan's version was criticised at release as a simple outtake from the Self Portrait sessions, though retrospectively it has been given praise due to Dylan's vocal performance.
+In contrast, Dylan's version was criticised at release as a simple outtake from the New Morning sessions, though retrospectively it has been given praise due to Dylan's vocal performance.